03 Oct Colliding Worlds

-Music in New Zealand, November 1999
+Music in New Zealand, Michael Norris, November 1999.

 If you listen carefully enough, you can hear the sound of Schoenberg turning in his grave.
 The poor old codger; he would never have imagined his angular melodic lines pitted against those of nineties band-noir Portishead.
 But Secret Arnold, for symphony orchestra, is just that.

 Welcome to the world of Juliet Kiri Palmer: a genre-bending, groove-laden universe of humour and iconoclasm.
 She is a composer who likes to pitch her tent in the interstices of style, critically engaging with the music that “turns her on”.
 She works in diverse media, her output ranging from small solo pieces to large multimedia installations, music theatre works and symphonic works.
 She is, perhaps, a typical New Zealand composer, in that she spends most of her time overseas.